MistyLeo12/twitchNotification/README.md

 ## Going forward
 Change the program so it can track multiple streamers at the same time and send myself more information about the stream like the game that is being played.

+Currently getting multiple emails while the streamer is streaming.
+Also host my code on Heroku.